-The packages include several interventions that aim to improve the resilience of the M2/A2 and M20/A20 corridors, improve the connectivity of Coastal East Sussex (via the A21 corridor and Hastings/Bexhill distributor road enhancements), and relieve congestion in city and town centres.
+The packages include several interventions that aim to improve the resilience of the M2/A2 and M20/A20 corridors, improve the connectivity of Coastal East Sussex (via the A21 corridor), and relieve congestion in city and town centres.

 Many of these interventions will enable housing growth and/or improve public transport and active travel facilities in urban areas.
-In this sense, highways should be viewed as multimodal interventions.
+In this sense, highways should be viewed as multi-modal interventions.